-Judge Frank Caprio Tells Aus Students Education, Perseverance And Compassion Are Key To Success
+Judge Frank Caprio tells AUS students education, perseverance and compassion are key to success

-Judge Caprio is former Chief Judge of the Municipal Court of Providence in theand his compassionate rulings made him a global viral sensation on social media, earning him the reputation as“The Nicest Judge in the World.”
+Judge Caprio is former Chief Judge of the Municipal Court of Providence in the US and his compassionate rulings made him a global viral sensation on social media, earning him the reputation as “The Nicest Judge in the World.”

-During his visit, Judge Caprio met with Dr. Susan Mumm, Chancellor of AUS, where he was briefed about the history of the university, its programs and student body.
-He also met with members of the Student Council and a group of international exchange students at the university.
-Judge Caprio's camvisit is on the sidelines of the 12th International Government Communication Forum in Sharjah where he was keynote speaker.
+During his AUS visit, Judge Caprio met with Dr. Susan Mumm, Chancellor of AUS, where he was briefed about the history of the university, its programs and student body.
+He also met with members of the AUS Student Council and a group of international exchange students at the university.
+Judge Caprio’s campus visit is on the sidelines of the 12th International Government Communication Forum in Sharjah where he was keynote speaker.

 “It is not important how you start but how you finish.
 Study hard, go out, conquer the world and never give up.
 Perseverance is key.
 Remember the road is not paved with gold and it is bumpy so don’t you ever quit,” he said during his visit to an American History class at the university.